Updated w/Bonus Resource Section on 07/14/23

 The ability to stream-in-the-moment allows radio stations to advertise video content to their audiences directly.
-If you have yet to try broadcasting live, the concept could seem intimidating.
+The concept could seem intimidating if you have yet to try live broadcasting.
 However, we have done the grunt work and found the top 7 Facebook Live tips to make it easier for you to go live without being stung by the process.

 1. Research Popular Topic Ideas